How to Apply for Undergraduate Studies

 Address for official documents

-To submit official transcripts from your school or paper recommendation letters, please use the following postal address:
+To submit official transcripts from your school or paper recommendation letters, please use one of the following postal address:

 6, rue du Colonel Combes

-In North America you may use the address below, but note that it may take an extra week for your documents to reach the admissions office in Paris:
+In North America you may use the address below, but note that it will take 1-3 extra weeks for your documents to reach The Admissions Office in Paris:

 The American University of Paris